cassiomolin/http-patch-spring/README.md

 ### JSON Merge Patch

 JSON Merge Patch defines a format and processing rules for applying operations to a JSON document that are based upon specific content of the target document.
-It is defined in the [RFC 7396][rfc7396] is identified by the `application/merge-patch+json` media type.
+It is defined in the [RFC 7396][rfc7396] is identified by the `application/merge-patch+json` media type:

+> A JSON merge patch document describes changes to be made to a target JSON document using a syntax that closely mimics the document being modified.
+Recipients of a merge patch document determine the exact set of changes being requested by comparing the content of the provided patch against the current content of the target document.
+If the provided merge patch contains members that do not appear within the target, those members are added.
+If the target does contain the member, the value is replaced.
+Null values in the merge patch are given special meaning to indicate the removal of existing values in the target.

 A request to update the John's job title could be as follows: